Prudential Bank Limited

-Prudential Bank Limited (PBL), commonly known as Prudential Bank, is a private commercial bank in Ghana.
+Prudential Bank Ltd. (PBL), commonly known as Prudential Bank, is a private commercial bank in Ghana.
 It is licensed by the Bank of Ghana, the central bank and national banking regulator.

 Location

 The headquarters of the bank is located at 8 John Hammond Street, Ring Road Central, Kanda, Accra, Ghana's capital and largest city.
 The coordinates of the bank's headquarters are 5°34'24.0"N, 0°11'31.0"W (Latitude:5.573335; Longitude:-0.191949).

 Overview

 The bank was incorporated in 1993, and opened on 15 August 1996 with the first branch in Accra.

 PBL is a medium-sized bank specializing in meeting the banking needs of small and medium-sized businesses and individuals.

 As of 31 December 2012, the bank's total assets were GHS:676.61 million, with shareholders' equity of GHS:85.1 million.

-Subsidiaries

-As of April 2016, PBL maintained three wholly owned subsidiaries: